Alan Fletcher - Flooring Expert and Consumer Advocate

 Don’t expect to be able to order more tiles

-of the exact same type next week or next year, they may not be available and
+of the exact same type or color next week or next year, they may not be available and

-even if they are, there is no guarantee they will match the tiles you
+even if they are, there is no guarantee the color will match the tiles you

 already have.
 How many tiles to order extra?
-I would add a minimum of 10-15%
+I suggest you add a minimum of 10-15%

-linoleum, V.C.T. and carpet tiles are designed to be butted closely together, most
+linoleum, V.C.T. rubber and carpet tiles are designed to be butted closely together, most

-ceramic tiles are designed to have a gap between each tile to leave room for
+ceramic floor tiles are designed to have a gap between each tile to leave room for

 a color-matching grout.